Updated 19th February 2021.

 - VWO – US – A/B testing tool

-These companies participate in the Privacy Shield programme, which the European Commission considers adequate proof that they meet the standards of GDPR.
+These companies participate in the Privacy Shield programme, which the European Commission and the UK considers adequate proof that they meet the standards of GDPR.

 You can view these companies’ privacy policies here: